-NOTARY BLOCKS FOR LANDOWNER:

-STATE OF )

-County of : ss. )

-This instrument w as acknowledged before me on this day of, [name], as [title] of ny, a Montana corporation.

-Hansen Livestock Company ny, a Montana corporation.
+NOTARY BLOCKS FOR LANDOWNER: STATE OF ) County of This instrument was acknowledged before me on this day of , 20, by [name], as [title] of Hansen Livestock Company, a Montana corporation.
+(Notary's Signature) (SEAL) (Notary's Name, please print/type) Notary Public for the State of Residing at My commission expires //20 STATE OF ) County of ) This instrument was acknowledged before me on this day of Hansen Livestock Company, a Montana corporation.
+(Notary's Signature) (SEAL) (Notary's Name, please print/type) Notary Public for the State of Residing at My commission expires //20 NOTARY BLOCK FOR HOLDER: STATE OF ) This instrument was acknowledged before me on this day of

 (Notary's Signature)

+(SEAL)

-(SEAL) (Notary's Name, please print/type)
+(Notary's Name, please print/type)

-Notary Public for the State of Residing at My commission expires//20
+Notary Public for the State of

+Residing at

 My commission expires//20

-STATE OF : 88

-County of )

-This instrument w as acknowledged before me on this day of,

-name], astitle] ofny, a Montana corporation.

--

-(SEAL) (Notary's Signature)

-(Notary's Name, please print/type) Notary Public for the State of Residing at My commission expires//20

-My commission expires/20

-NOTARY BLOCK FOR HOLDER: STATE OF

-County of : ss. )

-This instrument w 20, by as acknowledged before me on this day of, [name], as [title] of

-The Nature Conservancy, a District of Columbia nonprofit corporation.

-(SEAL) (Notary's Signature)

-(Notary's Name, please print/type)

-Notary Public for the State of Residing at

-Residing at My commission expires//20